Pharma blog

 Nest Xbox

-These companies are dominating several markets like social media, online advertising, cloud services, operating systems, video streaming, smart home, payment solutions, and so on.
-But, they’re still hungry.
+These companies dominate several markets like social media, online advertising, cloud services, operating systems, video streaming, smart home, payment solutions, etc. But they’re still hungry.

 Why is pharma interesting to them?

-In the first place, you don’t see many similarities between healthcare, the pharmaceutical industry, and these tech companies.
-But, they see it differently.
-In fact, there are 3 main reasons why they want to enter the pharma market.
+First, you don’t see many similarities between healthcare, the pharmaceutical industry, and these tech companies.
+But they see it differently.
+There are 3 main reasons why they want to enter the pharma market.

 First, it’s a huge market.
 The entire pharmaceutical industry is a 1.25 trillion USD market.
-If they manage to get just a slice of this market it is already a major success.
+It is already a significant success if they get just a slice of this market.

 Secondly, big tech companies are highly lucrative.
-They are all listed on the stock exchange and their shareholders expect them to grow at all times.
-They have lots of resources to aggressively take over existing big players which makes entering new markets easier.
-Besides money, they have a large network, their brand awareness and they can use their existing platforms to promote or incorporate their new activities.
+They are all listed on the stock exchange, and their shareholders expect them to grow at all times.
+They have lots of resources to aggressively take over existing big players, making entering new markets easier.
+Besides money, they have a large network, their brand awareness, and they can use their existing platforms to promote or incorporate their recent activities.

-Thirdly, the pharmaceutical industry is lagging behind when it comes to digital innovation.
-From a digital point of view, the pharma industry has still a lot of work to do.
-Big tech companies understand what it takes to digitize an industry, you can almost say that they did it before.
-They know for example how to collect, use, and convert data into better-customized products and services.
+Thirdly, the pharmaceutical industry needs to catch up when it comes to digital innovation.
+From a digital point of view, the pharma industry still has a lot of work to do.
+Big tech companies understand what it takes to digitize an industry; they have done it before.
+They know, for example, how to collect, use, and convert data into better-customized products and services.
 Or use digital tools to streamline the entire supply chain.

 What is going on?

 Big tech in pharma sounds like pie in the sky, but it’s certainly not.
-In fact, their involvement in the pharma industry has already started:
+Their involvement in the pharma industry has already started:

 Google has recently started a cooperation with Sanofi, where they use Google’s knowledge and power in artificial intelligence for new drug discovery in innovative ways.
 Also, it launched two life sciences companies: Calico and Verily.
-The main focus of both of these companies are drug discovery and development that involves technology at some stages.
-Microsoft has teamed up with Novartis where they also use AI for discovering, developing, and commercializing new drugs.
+Both companies primary focus is drug discovery and development involving technology at some stages.
+Microsoft has teamed up with Novartis, where they also use AI for discovering, developing, and commercializing new drugs.

-On the other hand, Amazon has acquired PillPack, an online prescription service, for over $750 million, and this was just the beginning for them as in November 2020 they’ve launched an online pharmacy in the USA called Amazon Pharmacy.
+On the other hand, Amazon has acquired PillPack, an online prescription service, for over $750 million, and this was just the beginning for them as, in November 2020, they launched an online pharmacy in the USA called Amazon Pharmacy.
 Amazon is even offering Prime members a discount when they buy medicines at their online pharmacy.
 Here you can see an example of how to connect newly acquired services with an existing client base.

-And it doesn’t mean they will focus only on acting as a distributor for pharmaceuticals.
+And it doesn’t mean they will focus only on acting as a pharmaceutical distributor.
 For their regular e-commerce products, they used their data to target the most profitable products and make a private label that you might know as AmazonBasics.
 In doing so, they control the entire supply chain for those products, both B2B and B2C.
 Can we expect them to have the same plans for APIs and medicine?

 What can we expect?

-The positive side is that they will bring innovation to the market which will lead to an overall improvement of global healthcare.
-Besides that, their presence in the market will challenge traditional pharma companies to also innovate.
+The positive side is that they will bring innovation to the market, improving global healthcare overall.
+Besides that, their presence in the market will challenge traditional pharma companies to innovate.

 How should pharma companies respond?

 Pharma companies should take them seriously.
-Tech companies are doing some incredible things like building affordable self-driving cars, smartphones where you can literally do anything you can imagine on, showing 3d images of the entire world in detail, and so on.
+Tech companies are doing some incredible things like building affordable self-driving cars and smartphones where you can literally do anything you can imagine on, showing 3d images of the entire world in detail, and so on.

 Also, their manpower is too big to ignore.
-To give you an idea, we recently launched a video of the top 10 pharma companies with the most employees.
-Johnson & Johnson is the proud winner with more than 135 thousand employees.
+We recently launched a video of the top 10 pharma companies with the most employees to give you an idea.
+Johnson & Johnson is the proud winner, with over 135 thousand employees.
 Amazon, however, has over 1.1 million employees.
 We shouldn’t assume that the pharma industry is too challenging for them.

 So pharma companies, don’t be the pharmaceutical Blackberry!